jonom/silverstripe-focuspoint/README.md

 SilverStripe FocusPoint provides an easy and automated way to get better results when forcing an image to be a different aspect ratio.
 I have some vague plans to offer more fine-grained control over individual crops in the future, but until then I recommend checking out Will Morgan's [SilverStripe CropperField](https://github.com/willmorgan/silverstripe-cropperfield) as an alternative.

-## Troublshooting
+## Troubleshooting

 ### The FocusPoint field in the CMS appears broken

-If the Focus point field shows a non-interactive image and a text field with a comma in it, make sure the module folder is names 'focuspoint' and try visiting *yoursite.com/?flush=1* again.
+If the Focus point field shows a non-interactive image and a text field with a comma in it, make sure the module folder is names 'focuspoint' and try visiting *yoursite.dev/?flush=1* again.

 ### Focus point has been changed but image has not updated